Diamondbacks vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Gausman will look to finish five or more innings for the sixth start in a row.
+- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

+- In 18 starts, Kikuchi has pitched through or past the fifth inning 12 times.
+He has a season average of 5.2 frames per outing.

-- In 19 appearances this season, he has finished six without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 18 chances this season.

 |Opponent